 Our Guide Bamba and the Others

 As we booked the trip with the official tourist guides, we had one person guiding us and helping us out during the day.
 Our guide’s nickname was Bamba.
-He made sure that we wouldn’t miss anything and that we’d be among the first to get the information regarding when there was time for food or where to be to see the most.
-All the guides that were assisting different clients on the boat were helping not only their own clients but also the rest of us on board.
+He made sure that we wouldn’t miss anything during the day.
+In addition to informing us about where to be one to both get food first and to get the best views.
+The other guides that were assisting different clients on the boat were helping not only their own clients but also the rest of us on board.
+We had our own guide for the day.
 The atmosphere was really friendly and helpful.
 There were also guides and military personnel in Albreda and Juffureh to guide us around.

 Tourism is essential for the Gambian economy and there is military personnel stationed to look after the tourists.
 We were surprised how very friendly and talkative they were.
 They are a good source if you want to learn more about the country by someone who will not ask you for money for telling you about their story.

 In summary, I’d say that our day trip Albreda, Juffureh, and the Kunta Kinteh Island was interesting.
 It was the perfect combination of sunshine, being outdoors, and history.
 What struck us slightly odd is that most things seemed to come with a price tag, especially in the village where everything was being sold.
 Seeing the children beg for money was heartbreaking.
 It’s probably normal procedure when bigger tourist groups arrive but we were not prepared for this at all.
 The service was great and the guides were fantastic!